 - We will be continuing to maintain all social-distancing policies, including maintaining a Closed Lobby, until further notice.
 Once evidence emerges that it is safe to do so, we will re-evaluate our policies based on the current recommendations of public health officials.

 - All clients must remain outside during the exam / appointment of their pet.
 Upon arriving at the clinic, a staff member will greet you at the door, and get you checked in.
 All clients will wait in their cars or under the provided sun-shade, while maintaining social distancing - a Vet Assistant will collect your pet, bring it to the exam room, and the Veterinarian will give you a call to review questions and go over findings.
 All owners must be prepared for a phone call, as on severe weather days, our staff members may not be able to collect information from you in the parking lot.
-The only exceptions to this rule will be for Euthanasias and Emergencies.
+The only exceptions to this rule will be for Euthanasias and some Emergencies.
 We will make every attempt to provide a safe environment for owners to discuss Quality of Life matters with the veterinarian and to stay with their pet.
 Emergencies will be determined on a case-by-case basis.
 If you leave the property while your pet is being seen, unless instructed to do so by the veterinarian, you may be charged a boarding fee.

 - All staff members are required to wear a protective face mask while working with clients or within close proximity of one another.
 We are continuing to be rigorous about sanitizing all pens and surfaces in the building, as well as washing hands constantly and between each patient and client.

-- Our Lobby is Closed.
+- Our Lobby and Building is Closed.
 All patients waiting to be seen are to wait outside with a 6-foot radius between themselves and other clients, or in their cars.
 This allows us to prevent any close-contact in our lobby for clients and staff, and allows us to sanitize each room between patients, to provide the cleanest environment possible.
-Please do not wait in our lobby unless instructed to do so by our staff.
+Please do not enter our lobby unless instructed to do so by our staff.

 - We are still open for routine and emergency patients, but we recommend Appointments to decrease your waiting time and possible exposure.
-We will ensure that your patient is up-to-date on current vaccine schedules, but if you can defer your routine appointment until after July 2, please do.
+We will ensure that your patient is up-to-date on current vaccine schedules, but if you can defer your routine appointment until after October 1, please do.
 Rabies vaccines are still required by law to be up-to-date, and can be done separately from the annual visit to minimize your wait time.
 Due to a large number of emergent patients, we are experiencing extended wait-times for work-in patients.
 Please be aware that you may have a long wait if coming in to the clinic as a work-in.
 Our work-in capacity may cut off early during the day, so please call ahead to be sure that we are still receiving patients.